- Why the ODG was established

 The final report will be given to the Director-General in mid-2021.
 Public consultation will take place on the proposals in late 2021.

 As a collective, the members of the Options Development Group have expertise in:

 - applying the principles of Treaty of Waitangi | Te Tiriti o Waitangi

 - policy development and analysis

-Of the 12 appointed members, 8 were nominated by whānau, hapū, iwi and Māori organisations, and 4 were nominated by Conservation Board Chairs.
-And there are a further 3 officials from DOC as ex-officio members.
+Of the 11 appointed members, 8 were nominated by whānau, hapū, iwi and Māori organisations, and 3 were nominated by Conservation Board Chairs.
+There are a further 3 officials from DOC as ex-officio members.